fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 The following steps are performed:

- * **Initial quality screen:** apply quality filters to the barcode and UMI sequences and reject read pairs that fail to meet the criteria.
+ * **Optional initial quality screen:** this applies quality filtering to the barcode and UMI sequences, and rejects read pairs that fail to meet the following criteria:

    - Barcode bases must have Q >= 10
    - UMI bases must have Q >= 30

-   NB this filtering can be skipped data by specifying the ``--no-quality-filter`` option.
-This is recommended for NextSeq data
+   By default this filtering is not used (this is recommended for NextSeq data).
+The quality filtering can be turned on by specifying the ``--quality-filter`` option.

  * **Barcode filtering:** barcodes are checked against the list of